pfnet/pfrl/examples/mujoco/reproduction/ddpg/README.md

 # DDPG on MuJoCo benchmarks

-This example trains a DDPG agent ([Continuous Control with Deep Reinforcement Learning](https://arxiv.org/abs/1509.02971)) on MuJoCo benchmarks from OpenAI Gym.
+This example trains a DDPG agent ([Continuous Control with Deep Reinforcement Learning](https://arxiv.org/abs/1509.02971)) on MuJoCo benchmarks from OpenAI gymnasium.

 We follow the training and evaluation settings of [Addressing Function Approximation Error in Actor-Critic Methods](http://arxiv.org/abs/1802.09477), which provides thorough, highly tuned benchmark results.